Occupational Health and Safety Code

 509(1)

-An employer and a blaster must ensure that no worker exits suitable cover or returns to the blasting area until
+An employer and a blaster must ensure that no worker returns to the blasting area or exits suitable cover until the later of

 (a) the end of the longer of the following periods: